AMSbench: A Comprehensive Benchmark for Evaluating MLLM Capabilities in AMS Circuits: Related Work

 \subsection{Benchmarking for EDA}

 The academic infrastructure for LLM research in EDA has made significant progress.
 Abundant available benchmarks and datasets have facilitated effective development of LLMs in EDA.
-VerilogEval~\cite{liu2023verilogeval} and RTLLM~\cite{lu2024rtllm} introduce benchmarks for evaluating RTL code generation.
+VerilogEval~\citep{liu2023verilogeval} and RTLLM~\citep{lu2024rtllm} introduce benchmarks for evaluating RTL code generation.
 However, these benchmarks focus primarily on digital circuits.
 Due to the complexity and irregularity of analog circuits, AMS circuit design is highly experience-driven, making it difficult to establish fair evaluation methods.
 Hence, benchmarks in the analog circuit domain remain scarce.
-Analogcoder~\cite{lai2025analogcoder} proposes a benchmark to evaluate LLMs in AMS circuit design, categorizing circuits into three levels: easy, medium, and hard.
-However, it is limited to the main circuits and did not touch any testbench. ~\cite{skelic2025circuit} presents a benchmark to assess LLMs’ understanding of AMS circuits, including 510 simple questions.
+We summarize the existing datasets and benchmarks for AMS circuits in Table~\ref{related_work}.
+Analogcoder~\citep{lai2025analogcoder} proposes a benchmark to evaluate LLMs in AMS circuit design, categorizing circuits into three levels: easy, medium, and hard.
+However, it is limited to the main circuits and did not touch any testbench.
 Currently, benchmarks in the AMS circuit and EDA domains are limited to verbal questions.
 However, AMS circuit design is naturally multi-modal, as designers are required to recognize, understand, and reason about circuit schematics.